Overview

 Post-incorporation, new directors will have to verify before their appointment is notified to Companies House (which must happen within 14 days of appointment).

-For existing directors, there will be a transition period in which they will be given time to comply with the new verification requirements.
-All directors will be required to file evidence of their identity being verified at the same time as filing the company’s first confirmation statement after the provisions of the Act come into force.
+For existing directors, there will be a 12-month transition period (starting in autumn 2025) in which they will be given time to comply with the new verification requirements.
+This identity verification will happen as part of a company’s annual confirmation statement filing, meaning that all existing directors will be required to file evidence of their identity being verified at the same time as filing the company’s first confirmation statement during that period.

 Identity verification for PSCs